Deploy on Kubernetes

 kubectl apply -f hiya-deployment.yaml

-The emptyDir with medium: Memory is the Kubernetes equivalent of Docker's --tmpfs flag — models are loaded into RAM and never written to persistent disk.
+The emptyDir with medium: Memory is the Kubernetes equivalent of Docker's --tmpfs flag — models are loaded into RAM at startup and never written to persistent disk.

 Step 4 — Create the Service